frederic-perez/AmE-dictionary/data/dictionary.md

 __bemused__ :two::hammer:
 __bench__ _Snow will dust the benches and valleys._
 __benchmark__ _n_ :three::hammer: _The price of benchmark West Texas Intermediate crude has dropped._
+__bend over backwards__ _idiom_ To try very hard to do something.
+This phrase has its origin in gymnastics and was used as early as 920 CE to compare the athletic act of bending the back to doing something difficult.
 __bender__ _n_ :two::hammer: _His mother was on a bender._ _You can die on a bender._
 __benefit__ _n_ _He stays out late at a benefit or dinner, comes come, pulls out a cot and goes to sleep._
 __benevolent__